facebook/react/docs/contributing/codebase-overview.md

 * When you add a new file, make sure you include a [license header](https://github.com/facebook/react/blob/87724bd87506325fcaf2648c70fc1f43411a87be/src/renderers/dom/client/utils/setInnerHTML.js#L1-L10).
 You can copy it from any existing file.
 A license header always includes [a line like this](https://github.com/facebook/react/blob/87724bd87506325fcaf2648c70fc1f43411a87be/src/renderers/dom/client/utils/setInnerHTML.js#L9).
 Change it to match the name of the file you created.
 * Don’t use relative paths when importing.
 Instead of `require('./setInnerHTML')`, write `require('setInnerHTML')`.

 When we compile React for npm, a script copies all the modules into [a single flat directory called `lib`](https://unpkg.com/react@15/lib/) and prepends all `require()` paths with `./`.
-This way Node, Browserify, Webpack, and other tools can understand React build output without being aware of Haste.
+This way Node, Browserify, webpack, and other tools can understand React build output without being aware of Haste.

 **If you're reading React source on GitHub and want to jump to a file, press "t".**